eric-brechemier/server-log-collector/README.md

   * `--as-sudoer` - remote user part of sudoers
   * `--from-directory` - absolute path to the logs directory on remote server
-  * `--to-directory` - path to the local folder for collected logs, absolute or relative to current folder, which will be created if missing
+  * `--to-directory` - output folder for collected logs, absolute or relative to current folder, which will be created if missing
   * `--from-date` - first modification date for the logs to collect,